MansoorMajeed/esc.sh/content/posts/drafts/2024-08-30-making-plex-4k-streaming-work-across-the-globe/index.md

 > Note: Please read this

-- Ensure `plex.example.com` is replaced with your correct domain name that use withing Plex.
+- Ensure `plex.example.com` is replaced with your correct domain name that use within Plex.
 - Ensure `plex-origin.example.com` is replaced with the correct domain for your home IP, or wherever plex is hosted.
 Note that I am using `https` here, so you need to ensure that your home IP has TLS as well.
 If you have a wireguard/tunnel from your home network to this VM, then you can replace the `https://plex-origin.example.com;` with your address like `http://10.1.0.3:32400` for example.
 You get the idea